Limited regularity of a specific electronic reduced density matrix for molecules: Introduction.

 We introduce the open subset of $(\R^{3k})^2$ defined by

-The above mentioned, known regularity results may be summed up in the following way: \begin{theorem} {\rm \cite{fhhs1,fhhs2,hs,j1,j2}}. \\ For all integer $k$ with $0<k<N$, the $k$-particle reduced density $\rho _k$ is real analytic on $\cU^{(1)}_k$ and the $k$-particle reduced density matrix $\gamma _k$ is real analytic on $\cU^{(2)}_k=(\cU^{(1)}_k\times\cU^{(1)}_k)\setminus\cC _k^{(2)}$. \end{theorem} A natural question is the following: is the domain of real analyticity of $\rho _k$ (resp. $\gamma _k$) larger?
+The above mentioned, known regularity results may be summed up in the following way: \begin{theorem} {\rm \cite{fhhs1,fhhs2,hs1,j1,j2}}. \\ For all integer $k$ with $0<k<N$, the $k$-particle reduced density $\rho _k$ is real analytic on $\cU^{(1)}_k$ and the $k$-particle reduced density matrix $\gamma _k$ is real analytic on $\cU^{(2)}_k=(\cU^{(1)}_k\times\cU^{(1)}_k)\setminus\cC _k^{(2)}$. \end{theorem} A natural question is the following: is the domain of real analyticity of $\rho _k$ (resp. $\gamma _k$) larger?
 Due to results in \cite{k,fhhs3,fhhs4}, one can show, in the atomic case (i.e. for $L=1$), that $\rho _1$ is not smooth near the nuclear position (see Section~\ref{s:basique}). \\ What about $\gamma _1$?
 Such a question is considered in the papers \cite{c1,c2}.
 In \cite{c2}, it is shown that, for two-electron systems in a $S$-state, $\gamma _1$ has a ``fifth order cusp'' on the diagonal, that is a limited regularity there.
 In \cite{c1}, such a ``fifth order cusp'' on the diagonal is claimed and derived from a special decomposition of the considered bound state near some collisions, that was obtained in \cite{fhhs5} (see also Theorem~\ref{th:décomp-anal} in Section~\ref{ss:décomp-état}).
-This argument is questionable since the mentioned decomposition is used in \cite{c1} outside the domain of its validity, that was etablished in \cite{fhhs5}. \\ In the present paper, we take advantage of this special decomposition to prove that the $(N-1)$-particle electronic reduced density matrix $\gamma _{N-1}$ has a limited regularity at a point on the diagonal of $\cU^{(1)}_{N-1}$.
+This argument is questionable since the mentioned decomposition is used in \cite{c1} outside the domain of its validity, that was etablished in \cite{fhhs5}. \\ An indirect but interesting approach to show a limited regularity for $\gamma _1$ is introduced in \cite{so1,hs2}.
+The idea is that the lack of smoothness of $\gamma_1$ should be seen in the asymptotics of the eigenvalues of the (class trace) operator with kernel $\gamma _1$.
+The relevant asymptotics has been obtained in \cite{so1} and it was postulated in Remark 1.2(7) in \cite{hs2} that the leading term is nonzero.
+This would imply the lack of smoothness of $\gamma_1$ on the diagonal.
+It seems that the non-vanishing of this leading term has not being proved yet.
+We point out that the same strategy could also work to get the regularity of the one-particle kinetic energy density operator (see \cite{so2}).\\ In the present paper, we take advantage of the above special decomposition to prove that the $(N-1)$-particle electronic reduced density matrix $\gamma _{N-1}$ has a limited regularity at a point on the diagonal of $\cU^{(1)}_{N-1}$.
 Precisely, we shall show the \begin{theorem} Consider $\hat{\ux}=(\hat{x}_1; \cdots ; \hat{x}_{N-1})\in\cU^{(1)}_{N-1}$ {\rm (}see \eqref{eq:sans-coll-k}{\rm )}.
 Then the $(N-1)$-particle reduced density matrix $\gamma _{N-1}$ is not smooth near $(\hat{\ux}; \hat{\ux})$. \end{theorem}

 \begin{remark} We think that Theorem~\ref{th:non-lisse} is valid on a larger region than the diagonal of the set $\cU^{(1)}_{N-1}$.
 Indeed, we expect that the $(N-1)$-particle reduced density matrix $\gamma _{N-1}$ is not smooth near a point $(\hat{\ux}; \hat{\ux}')\in (\cU^{(1)}_{N-1}\times\cU^{(1)}_{N-1})\cap\cC _{N-1}^{(2)}$ {\rm (}see \eqref{eq:sans-coll-k} and \eqref{eq:collisions-extérieures}{\rm )}.
 We refer to Remark~\ref{r:cas-géné-diag} for an intuitive explanation. \end{remark}